B4mbus/nvim-headband/README.md

 # Do not use this plugin :p

+I made this decision a few weeks ago and revoked it, but after further consideration I will not main nvim-headband (**the plugin will be archived**).

 I originally made this plugin right before winbar went into master, in a couple of days, not thinking of any architecture, without prior bigger experience and with barely any sleep, which resulted in a plugin that isn't well considered and full of bugs.
 The best I can do to this plugin is almost completely rewrite it, but I don't really fancy to do so, I'd like to direct my attention into other projects I think would be more valuable to the community.
 There are already plugins out there that do the same (but better), like [**barbecue.nvim**](https://github.com/utilyre/barbecue.nvim) and statusline plugins have a winbar feature as well.

 <div align="center">